boi87/whotube/README.md

 * Starting from the same inpout search, unless the youtuber had a different name for their twitter account (see above), the latest 10 tweets will be displayed alongside the latest videos.
 * We added date and time to the tweets in order to make it easier for user to tell most recent tweets from the least.

+## Usage instructions

+1. Type your favourite youtuber in the searchbar;
+2. If the name you typed is successfully found on both YouTube and Twitter, you will see a page displaying the latest 4 videos and 10 tweets of the youtuber you search for.
+3. Should the person you typed have a differently spelled twitter name (it happens often, as twitter uses one word usernames) you will be given the chance of searching for both YouTube and Twitter names in two separate boxes.
+4. Enjoy WhoTube!